fluencelabs/examples/quickstart/2-browser-parallel-computation/README.md

 -- 'use' clause brings Deal service into the scope use "deals.aqua"

--- 'import from' allows for fine-grained import, makes code easier to follow import Adder from "services.aqua"
+-- this 'import' brings every aqua service declaration into the scope import "services.aqua"

 -- Function to get all workers from subnet func resolveSubnet() -> []Worker: